Disabilities Services for Faculty and Staff with Disabilities

 Requesting Workplace Accommodations

 Faculty and staff who seek reasonable accommodations should contact the Human Resources Office .
 Employees must complete the Accommodation Request Form and have their medical provider complete the Accommodation Medical Authorization Form .
 The requests and medical information provided will be treated as sensitive and confidential and will only be shared as necessary with those who have a need to know in order to provide the reasonable accommodation.
-Students who would like assistance related to their work-study or other employment at the college should also contact Disability Services within the Institute for Student Success at (484) 762-4329.
+Students who would like assistance related to their work-study or other employment at the college should also contact Office of Disability and Access at (484) 762-4329.

 When determining whether a request for an accommodation is reasonable, the factors that are considered include whether the individual can fulfill the essential functions of the position with or without an accommodation, and whether the provision of the accommodation would be an undue hardship for the college.